Agrium refuses investor demand to spin off retail

 Earlier this month, Agrium reported a 20 percent jump in second-quarter profit to $860 million, or $5.44 per share.

-(Reporting by Rod Nickel in Winnipeg, Manitoba; Additional reporting by Michael Erman in New York, Euan Rocha in Toronto and Sakthi Prasad in Bangalore; Editing by David Cowell, Lisa Von Ahn, Dale Hudson, Jim Marshall and Marguerita Choy)
+(Reporting by Rod Nickel in Winnipeg, Manitoba; Additional reporting by Michael Erman in New York and Sakthi Prasad in Bangalore; Editing by David Cowell, Lisa Von Ahn, Dale Hudson and Jim Marshall)